stanford-web-security/assign3/assign3.md

 ### Gradescope

 We'll use [Gradescope](https://gradescope.com/) for submissions.

-Please submit just fingerprint.js, REPORT.md, and SURVEY.md.
+### The moment of truth

+When you're ready to submit your work, you'll upload three files to Gradescope: `fingerprint.js`, `REPORT.md`, and `SURVEY.md`.

+You should submit early and often!
+There's no downside to repeatedly submitting your assignment.

 ## Resources